generalui/python-flask-ariadne-api-starter/Python API Development Environment in Docker: Under the Hood.md

 - Leverage the "Remote - Containers" VS Code extension by Microsoft for developing inside the container itself.

-- The code base for this article may be found at: [https://github.com/generalui/python-flask-ariadne-api-starter](https://github.com/generalui/python-flask-ariadne-api-starter).
+- A full working example may be found at: [https://github.com/generalui/python-flask-ariadne-api-starter](https://github.com/generalui/python-flask-ariadne-api-starter).

 ## Introduction